polylogyx/platform-docs/11_Responses/Readme.md

 d) Re-Start an agent remotely

-e) Execute a shell command on linux and powershell/cmd command on windows systems
+d) Execute a shell command on linux and powershell/cmd command on windows systems

 The response actions are available on Windows and Linux endpoints only.
 **Note:** Response command can be sent to an offline host.